Adity7/Adity7/README.md

 Hi!
-I'm a Software Developer from Pune, India, passionate about backend development, APIs, and AI/ML (RAG systems).
+I'm a Software Developer from India, passionate about backend development, APIs, and AI/ML (RAG systems).
 I hold a B.Tech in Computer Science from MIT, Pune (2021, 7.58/10) and work as a self-employed developer.